nzunigag/nzunigag.github.io/projects.md

 permalink: /projects/
 ---

 This section provides information about my current research projects.
+To know more about my past projects and research experience, please visit my <a href="https://nzunigag.github.io/research/">Research section</a>.

 ### Modeling Ride-Sourcing Trips Demand
 ___